 There is an order of preferred methods of welding aluminum.
 The use of the stick welder is recognized because it provides high-quality results.
 MIG also works well on thick materials that have a smooth finish.
 It is rapid, and welds from MIG can equal quality coming from the stick weld, but that depends on a few factors.
+So, Today in this article you will get to know how to weld aluminum with a stick welder.

 Stick welding aluminum is a small but a mostly unrecognized as a welding method for aluminum.
 It is an alternative that is expensive when welding aluminum.
 One pound of aluminum electrodes goes for almost thirty dollars.
 It is less fortunate that the majority of the time that small quantities in the market come in increments of five lbs. spending hundreds of bucks for repairs that take a few minutes is not an option in this case.